Expand description

 §Example

-The following example demonstrates how to use Croner to parse a cron expression and find the next occurrence of a specified time:
+The following example demonstrates how to use Croner to parse a cron expression and find the next and previous occurrences.

 use chrono::Utc;